2017

 Care Quality Commission Harbour Healthcare Stockport NHS Trust

-Concerns summary Harbour Healthcare failed to implement alarms for insecure internal doors, highlighting a risk assessment "blind spot."
+Concerns summary (AI summary) Harbour Healthcare failed to implement alarms for insecure internal doors, highlighting a risk assessment "blind spot."
 The CQC must review regulations and inspection procedures for door safety, and Stockport NHS guidelines lack clarity on CT scan requirements.

 Pamela Keech